makeplans/makeplans-api/readme.md

 #### Add new booking with new person

 To add a new person along with a booking you must populate `person_attributes` with [person](#people) attributes.
-Values will be matched to an existing person based on email or phone number (in that order).
+Values will be matched to an existing person based on national id number, phone number or email (in that order).

 ### Add recurring/multiple bookings